I love babywearing in winter, enjoying the nature, maybe even some snow, with a sleeping child in my wrap or carrier.

 You can wear your child in a multilayer carry which provides more warmth.

 There are great babywearing covers available to make your carrier winterproof if you don't have a babywearing coat.

 How to dress your child:

 Don't overdress your child.
 Your body provides some heat and especially when you're wearing your child underneath your (babywearing) coat it's mostly not necessary to put a thick coat on your child.

-Most important things: a good hat & good cover for the feet (if they aren't underneath a babywearing coat)
+Most important things: a good hat & good cover for the feet (if they aren't underneath a babywearing coat) and hands

 I love balaclava's.
 They cover the face & neck very well, it's harder for your baby to take it off and they look cute (at least that's my opinion)

 There are a lot of brands who offer (babywearing) booties for windy/cold days.
 If your child already walks you can leave their winterboots on, but if your baby doesn't walk yet there are some other options around: